 Hourly Sick Leave Accrual

-For hourly employees, the simplest way to calculate sick leave is to provide one hour of sick leave for every 30 hours worked, for both regular and overtime hours.
+The simplest way to calculate sick leave for hourly workers is to provide 1 hour of sick leave for every 30 hours worked, for both regular and overtime hours.
 This applies to part-time as well as full-time employees.
-For instance, a part-time employee who worked 60 hours over the course of a 2-week pay period would accrue 2 hours of paid sick leave.
+For instance, a part-time employee who worked 60 hours for a 2-week pay period would accrue 2 hours of paid sick leave.

 Salaried Sick Leave Accrual

-The best way to ensure salaried employees receive the required 24 hours of paid sick leave per year is to provide 1.33 hours of paid sick leave per week worked (equivalent to 2.66 hours every two weeks).
-For example, after 20 weeks, a salaried employee would accrue 26.6 hours of paid sick leave.
+The best way to ensure salaried employees receive California’s required sick days (24 hours) per year is to provide 1.33 hours of paid sick leave per week worked (equivalent to 2.66 hours every 2 weeks).
+So, for example, after 20 weeks, a salaried employee would accrue 26.6 hours of paid sick leave.

 Piecework Sick Leave Accrual Rate